 They leak in the rain, are hot in summer, cold in winter and have room for a pair of shorts and a tooth brush in the trunk.
 British sports cars - you love'em or hate 'em.
 I've loved them since I was a teenager.
 It was Jackie Tudor and Nick Meadows fault.
 Jackie had the coolest car I had seen - a Triumph Spitfire and I drove it.
 Jackie signaled I was number one in his heart when I barked the tires and sped away - for an hour!
 Meadows had a blue MGB and dated Vickye Morris - nuff said about why I wanted one!

 At 20, I had a 60 MGA and a 68 MGB, both with optional hardtops.
 Great fun cars.
 A new house, furniture, and surgery # 3 brought about their sale.
 But I missed 'em.
 One day in 1984, there she was, an MGA for sale and just down the road.
-500 bucks and three truck loads later I was trying to explain why I had drug this pile of junk home.
+500 bucks and three truck loads later I was tr

 My buds asked, "So, what DO you call major!"